Hawkeye Community College

-Hawkeye Community College is a community college in Waterloo, Iowa.
+Hawkeye Community College is a public community college in Waterloo, Iowa.
 Hawkeye has several outlying centers in Cedar Falls, Independence, Grundy County, Waverly, and Waterloo.
 The college serves all or parts of Benton, Black Hawk, Bremer, Buchanan, Butler, Chickasaw, Fayette, Floyd, Grundy, and Tama counties in Iowa.

 History

 The Hawkeye Institute of Technology opened on July 1, 1966, replacing the Waterloo Area Vocational School.
 In 1992, Hawkeye became "comprehensive," adding courses in the liberal arts and sciences.
 In July 1993, the college's name changed from Hawkeye Institute of Technology to Hawkeye Community College.
 The college's president is Dr.Todd Holcomb.

 Accreditation

-Hawkeye Community College is accredited by The Higher Learning Commission and the Iowa Department of Education.
+Hawkeye Community College is accredited by the Higher Learning Commission.

 Athletics

 Hawkeye launched its RedTails athletics program for the 2015–2016 academic year.
 That team name refers to the red-tailed hawk and connects to both the "Hawkeye State" nickname and Waterloo's place as the seat of Black Hawk County.
 The name of HCC's hawk mascot, "Rusty," refers to the rusty red color of the red-tail's feathers.